danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Server-Design.md

 ### Data consistency across stores

 Possible initial SQL schema, with characteristics of
-1. Table to store UID mapping
+1. Table to store UID mapping, audit information and data consistency columns
-2. Wide table for known core study/series tags that will be indexed
+2. Normalized wide table for known core study/series tags that will be indexed
 3. Custom tags in log table.
 Separate table for each SQL value type

 ``` sql